 Formula-fed babies

 Your baby can now handle larger amounts of formula with every feeding.
-Plan on them consuming between 4 and 6 ounces in every bottle, five to six times each day.
+Plan on them consuming between four and six ounces in every bottle, five to six times each day.

 6-9 Months